-G3856 – paradeigmatizo – παραδειγματίζω make a public example, put to an open shame
+G3856 – paradeigmatizo – παραδειγματίζω – to make a public example of, openly shame

 Strong’s Greek Lexicon